André-Elzéard d'Arbaud de Jouques II

 André-Elzéard d'Arbaud II de Jouques (1737-1793) was a French aristocrat, lawyer and public official.

 Biography

 Early life

 André-Elzéard d'Arbaud II was born in 1737.
 His father was Jean-Joseph-Augustin d'Arbaud de Jouques (unknown-1768) and his mother, Françoise-Lucrèce-Cécile de Renaud.
 He had a brother, Joseph Bache d'Arbaud (1738-1812), and a sister, Anne Constance d'Arbaud (unknown-1789).
 He was named after his paternal grandfather, André-Elzéard d'Arbaud de Jouques (1676-1744).

 Career

 He inherited the marquisates of Jouques and Mison as well as the baronetcy of Ongles.

-He served as Président à mortier of the Parliament of Aix-en-Provence in 1768.
+He served as Président à mortier of the Parlement of Aix-en-Provence in 1768.

 Personal life

 He was married to Gabrielle-Thérèse de Milan-Forbin, daughter of Joseph Charles Bernard Ignace de Milan de Forbin de La Roque and Marie Marthe de Bertet.
 They had three children: